youngrichu/quicksnip/snippets/javascript/string-manipulation/remove-all-whitespace.md

 ---
-Title: Remove All Whitespace
+title: Remove All Whitespace
-Description: Removes all whitespace from a string.
+description: Removes all whitespace from a string.
-Author: axorax
+author: axorax
-Tags: javascript,string,whitespace
+tags: javascript,string,whitespace
 ---

 ```js